The Missing Cross to Purity

 Be at unity among yourselves,

-that you may not make sects nor schisms, nor stumble the weak.
+so that you may not make sects nor schisms, nor stumble the weak.

 and got into the affections and uppermost part of people,